GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 #### Variants
 Among the korventennain, there are a few standouts.

 **Korventennar Mage**: Korventennar with the wyrding gift.
 They are capable of performing magic.
-They typically know the following spells: _Arc Lightning_, _Blast Lightning_, _Call Lightning_, _Frost Lance_, _Ice Breaker_, and two more spells.
+They typically know the following spells: _Arc Lightning_, _Blast Lightning_, _Call Lightning_, _Frost Lance_, _Ice Breaker_, _Synnefopothy_, and two more spells.
 Its [Inte] is increased to 13, giving them a +4 bonus instead.

 **Korventennar Ruler**: Korventennar rulers lead their clash.
 The possess 10 [Inte], giving them a +3 bonus, and an [Empy] of 12 for a +4 bonus.
 They usually have speciailization in a weapon as well.